22940dev/port-jarvis/content/notes/dark-mode/index.md

 I've written a simple implementation below, which...

-- Defaults to a user's system preference (until they press your toggle and set it themselves)
+- Defaults to a user's system preference, until they press your toggle to set it themselves
-- Remembers this setting between visits using the [local storage](https://www.w3schools.com/html/html5_webstorage.asp) of the user's browser (not cookies, please don't use cookies!)
-- Listens for clicks on an element of your choosing --- just set the class to `dark-mode-toggle`.
+- Listens for clicks on any element of your choosing --- just set the class to `dark-mode-toggle`.
 For example:

 ```html {linenos=false}
 <button class="dark-mode-toggle">💡 Switch Themes</button>
 ```

+- Remembers the visitor's preference between visits using the [local storage](https://www.w3schools.com/html/html5_webstorage.asp) of the their browser (not cookies, please don't use cookies!)
 - Switches your `<body>`'s class between `light` and `dark`...

 ...meaning that any CSS selectors beginning with `body.dark` or `body.light` will only apply when the respective mode is active.
 A good place to start is by separating any color rules --- your background, text, links, etc. --- into a different section of your CSS.
 Using [SASS or SCSS](https://sass-lang.com/) makes this a whole lot [easier with nesting](https://sass-lang.com/guide#topic-3) but is not required; this was written with a [KISS](https://getyarn.io/yarn-clip/embed/eed08f4f-d1c9-4cc0-b041-f280a5dbf0a5?autoplay=false) mentality.